 Box Shadow Basics

-The CSS box-shadow property accepts one or more shadow definitions, each with up to six values: horizontal offset, vertical offset, blur radius, spread radius, color, and an optional inset keyword.
+The CSS box-shadow property adds one or more shadows to an element's border box.
+Each shadow definition takes up to six values in this order: horizontal offset, vertical offset, blur radius, spread radius, color, and the optional inset keyword.
+Understanding what each value does is the foundation for building any shadow effect.

 Layered Shadow Technique